Real vs. ideal: watch 5 illuminating films about beauty standards

 Instead of losing weight, Rick finds solace in new friendships and a profound sense of self-confidence.
 A must-watch on the topic of appearance-based oppression, Fat Chance delves deep into the psyche: Rick discusses insecurity, isolation, sexuality, and hope with inspiring candour and an infectious sense of humour.

-Fat Chance by Jeff McKay, National Film Board of Canada
+Fat Chance, Jeff McKay, provided by the National Film Board of Canada

 Self-image, life, and love